Lily-ThuPham/LearningDAProject-DataExploratory/README.md

 - Skills Demonstration: Highlighting my expertise in SQL for querying and using Python for data cleaning, showcasing my analytical capabilities and technical competence.

-The project is presented as Jupyter Note book can be found here [link](EDAwithPython.ipynb)
+The project is presented as Jupyter Note book can be found here [link](EDAwithPython.ipynb) The queries to answer business questions can be found here [link](TurkishStoreRetails-EDA.sql)